iamanc/iamanc.github.io/post/erpnext-ssti-bug-1.md

 **Summary**:

-A Server-Side Template Injection (SSTI) vulnerability exists in the `get_dunning_letter_text` function of Frappe ERPNext 15.70.2.
+A Server-Side Template Injection (SSTI) vulnerability exists in the `get_dunning_letter_text` function of Frappe ERPNext.

 The function renders attacker-controlled Jinja2 templates (`body_text`) using `frappe.render_template()` with a user-supplied context (`doc`).
 Although ERPNext uses a custom Jinja2 `SandboxedEnvironment`, dangerous globals such as `frappe.db.sql` remain accessible via `get_safe_globals()`.